signature-ip-ai/inoculator-user-guide/source/createprojectcnoc.rst

 Create Project (C-NoC Topology)
 ==================================

-This feature is for designing a topology in Coherent NoC and can be accessed by selecting 'Coherent NOC' from the Project Type dropdown.
+This feature allows users to design a topology for a Coherent NoC.
+It can be accessed by selecting "Coherent NoC" from the Project Type dropdown menu.

 .. image:: images/coherent_noc-create_project_prompt2.png
   :alt: coherent_noc-create_project_prompt
   :align: center

-Click the “Create” button to generate a Coherent NoC topology.
-Once created, the C-NoC project will be added to the dashboard.
-Click on the project to begin designing.
+Click the Create button to generate a Coherent NoC (C-NoC) topology.
+Once the project is created, it will appear on the Dashboard.
+Click on the project to open it and begin designing the topology.

 .. image:: images/coherent_noc_project-grid_view4.png
   :alt: coherent_noc_project-grid_view